ccamel/awesome-ccamel/README.md

 - [oraichain/orai](https://github.com/oraichain/orai) - Monolithic repository of everything Oraichain
 - [orcaman/concurrent-map](https://github.com/orcaman/concurrent-map) - a thread-safe concurrent map for go
 - [ory/hydra](https://github.com/ory/hydra) - The most scalable and customizable OpenID Certified™ OpenID Connect and OAuth Provider on the market.
 Become an OpenID Connect and OAuth2 Provider over night.
 Broad support for related RFCs.
 Written in Go, cloud native, headless, API-first.
 Available as a service on Ory Network and for self-hosters.
+- [ory/keto](https://github.com/ory/keto) - The most scalable and customizable permission server on the market.
+Fix your slow or broken permission system with Google's proven "Zanzibar" approach.
+Supports ACL, RBAC, and more.
+Written in Go, cloud native, headless, API-first.
+Available as a service on Ory Network and for self-hosters.
 - [osmosis-labs/assetlists](https://github.com/osmosis-labs/assetlists) -
 - [osmosis-labs/fee-abstraction](https://github.com/osmosis-labs/fee-abstraction) - Enable users on any Cosmos chain with IBC connections to pay fee using IBC tokens.
 - [osmosis-labs/mesh-security-sdk](https://github.com/osmosis-labs/mesh-security-sdk) -